 What has always been clear with regard to construction site safety is that the failure to make safety of predominance importance can have devastating ramifications.
 Owners and general contractors must follow City and State rules and regulations and must make worker safety a priority.
 Clearly, safety should not be sacrificed to finish a job quicker or cheaper.
 It is when shortcuts are taken that accidents like the two discussed above tragically occur.

-The Law Offices of Marc S. Albert, with offices in Astoria, Queens and Great Neck, Long Island specializes in personal injury and medical malpractice litigation. www.msainjurylaw.com
+The Law Offices of Marc S. Albert, with offices in Astoria, Queens, Brooklyn, and Syosset, Long Island specializes in personal injury and medical malpractice litigation. www.msainjurylaw.com